asce-web/bridge-designer/src/app/features/fly-thru/rendering/README.md

 - The z-axis rotation vector for the truck that places all tires on the bridge.
   - Also used as the view vector of a person in the truck cab.

+While the idea is simple, implementation has nuances.

 ### The progress parameter

 A single parameter (`t` in the code) gives the position of the truck load's front tire contact point.
 It is